michaelbrewer/aws-lambda-events/docs/appsync-authorizer.md

 `deniedFields` (Optional, Array)
 : A list of which are forcibly changed to null, even if a value was returned from a resolver.
 Each item is either a fully qualified field ARN in the form of `arn:aws:appsync:us-east-1:111122223333:apis/GraphQLApiId/types/TypeName/fields/FieldName` or a short form of `TypeName.FieldName`.
-The full ARN form should be used when two APIs share a lambda function authorizer and there might be ambiguity between common types and fields between the two APIs.
+The full ARN form should be used when two APIs share a Lambda function authorizer and there might be ambiguity between common types and fields between the two APIs.

 `resolverContext` (Optional, Object)